-How the digital divide effects our families
+How the digital divide affects our families

 Access to the internet is essential in everyday life, almost akin to running water and electricity.
 With the 2020 Census being administered online this year, getting harder to count individuals connected to the internet is more important than ever.
-While many people access the web through smart phones, a reliable high-speed connection is needed to complete homework, search for and apply for jobs, manage health care, connect with family and friends, and access resources.
+While many people access the web through smartphones, a reliable high-speed connection is needed to complete homework, search for and apply for jobs, manage health care, connect with family and friends, and access resources.

 Who is eligible for low-cost internet services?